The Sun and our Earth

 Solar Challenger was built by Paul MacCready in 1981.
 It was the first aircraft to run on solar power and was the first to fly across the English Channel from France to the U.K. In 1998, the “Pathfinder“, a remote-controlled solar airplane set an altitude record after reaching 80,000 feet.
 That record was broken by NASA in 2001 when they reached 96,000 feet with their non-rocket aircraft.
 Bertrand Piccard completed the first zero-emissions flight around the world in 2016 with “Solar Impulse 2”, the world’s largest and most powerful solar-powered airplane.

 Prices for solar PV modules have dropped substantially over the past few decades.
 This has led to a surge in consumer demand producing 2,399 MW of solar energy as of Dec 31, 2021, 87% more than the previous year.
 In 1956, solar panels cost roughly $300 per watt.
 By 1975, that figure had dropped to just over $100 per watt.
 Today, a solar panel can cost as little as $2.50 a watt in Alberta.
 Consider this: since 1980, solar panel prices have dropped by at least 10% every single year.
 The plummeting cost of solar is largely responsible for the growing popularity of solar and the legitimacy of PV as a reliable energy source in today’s world.

 Present Day Solar Power

-Solar technology has come a long way from their beginnings, and it has a long list of meanings in today’s day and age.
-It spans through countless industries and contributes power to hundreds of different technologies and gadgets.
-If you are ready to start your personal solar journey, get a free estimate with Gridworks Energy and learn just how much solar can save you!
+Solar technology has come a long way from its beginnings, and it has a long list of meanings in today’s day and age.
+It spans countless industries and contributes power to hundreds of different technologies and gadgets.
+If you are ready to convert your business to solar energy usage, get a free estimate with Gridworks Energy and learn just how much solar can save you!